johnmosv/crcbase-karlbom_sep2020/README.md

     - add at bs **DONE**
 12. abdominal hernia - at baseline?
 13. incorrect diagdate for 1397 comparaotrs.
 See strata 22519 where diagdate == 20140901 for comp and 2016-09-29/2016-11-01 for exposed **DONE**
-14. change all create datesets to filter on proceduredate instead of diagdate
+14. _DONE_ change all create datesets to filter on proceduredate instead of diagdate
 15. Unable to find a single dia with abpain in IPR (R10, 0, 1, 3)
-16. Creation of studyppulation done in R
+16. _DONE_ Creation of studyppulation done in R
+17. _DONE_ Make sure all csv are rewritten with the new sep = ";"
+18. run uk_20220207 and hope it all works with the new studypopulation merge
+19. create new fake data
+20. Change all infiles in 2_create_analysisdata.rdm
+21. Crete new strata definitions according to tables in analysisplan

 # Questions